 - Professor John Wyatt, medical ethicist and Emeritus Professor of Neonatal Paediatrics, Ethics and Perinatology at UCL

-- Dr Karen O’Donnell, practical theologian and author of Digital Theology: Constructing Theology for a Digital Age.
+- Dr Karen O’Donnell, practical theologian and author of Digital Theology: Constructing Theology for a Digital Age (to be published in 2021).
 Karen is the Coordinator for the Centre for Contemporary Spirituality at Sarum College

 - Professor Sarvapali Ramchurn, Professor of Artificial Intelligence at the University of Southampton

-- Dr Mike Veale, Lecturer in Digital Rights and Regulation at University College London and author of Slave to the Algorithm (with Professor Lilian Edwards).
+- Dr Michael Veale, Lecturer in Digital Rights and Regulation at University College London and author of Slave to the Algorithm (with Professor Lilian Edwards).

 How are you going to save the world?